isomerpages/moe-mayflowersec/newest-happenings/latest-events/_posts/2026-01-07-post-Release of 2025 GCE O Level Exam Results & 2026 JAE.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Release_of_o_level_result.jpg">
 </div>
-<p>The results of the 2024 Singapore-Cambridge General Certificate of Education
+<p>The results of the 2025 Singapore-Cambridge General Certificate of Education
-Ordinary Level (GCE O-Level) examination will be released on Friday, 10 January 2025, 2.30 pm.</p>
+Ordinary Level (GCE O-Level) examination will be released on Wednesday, 14 January 2026, 2.30 pm.</p>
 <p>Arrangements have been made for school candidates to receive the results
-from their secondary schools from 2.30 pm on Friday, 10 January 2025.</p>
+from their secondary schools from 2.30 pm on Wednesday, 14 January 2025.</p>
 <p>Please note the following</p>
 <ol data-tight="true" class="tight">
 <li>